amplience/dc-sample-blog-nextjs/README.md

 6. Add your Blog List into the Blog Slot
 7. Click "Schedule the Edition"

-When Dynamic Content publishes your updated slot it will also include your updated Blog List Content Item too, due to the "content-link" between the slot and the Blog List.
-Dynamic Content will also notify Netlify when it has been published via the webhook to you created.
+When Dynamic Content publishes your updated slot, it will also include your updated Blog List Content Item too, due to the "content-link" between the slot and the Blog List.
+Dynamic Content will also notify Netlify when it has been published via the webhook you created.
 You can check on the status of the build by logging into your Netlify account and looking at your build history.

 ![Scheduling a Blog List update in Dynamic Content](./media/publish-blog-list-via-edition.gif)